Hoshino-Yumetsuki/PFT-SR/README.md

-# [CVPR 2025] Progressive Focused Transformer for Single Image Super-Resolution
+# [跨平台&推理优化] [CVPR 2025] Progressive Focused Transformer for Single Image Super-Resolution

 This repository is an official implementation of the paper "Progressive Focused Transformer for Single Image Super-Resolution", CVPR, 2025.